okpy/jassign/docs/pdf-export-format.md

 description cell should contain `<!-- EXPORT TO PDF -->`.
 This annotation will ensure that both the annotated cell and following response cell are exported to the same page of the PDF.

+Optionally, a format restriction can be included in the export comment.
+The only format restriction currently supported is `image`.
+For a question with a required response image, the description cell should contain:

+`<!-- EXPORT TO PDF format:image -->`

 ## Other